wiebket/bt4vt/README.md

 ### Resources and Citation

-Early versions of this library were prototyped in the following research:
+Early versions of this library were developed for the following research:

 *Wiebke Toussaint Hutiri and Aaron Yi Ding.
 2022.
 Bias in Automated Speaker Recognition.
 In 2022 ACM Conference on Fairness, Accountability, and Transparency (FAccT '22).
 Association for Computing Machinery, New York, NY, USA, 230–247. https://doi-org.tudelft.idm.oclc.org/10.1145/3531146.3533089*